 Do you run out of steam and worry about what you should be doing when things don't seem to be going so well?

 When that happens, pause and ask "Who or what can I be or do today that will contribute to my business?"

 Whatever awareness you have, notice it.
 Even if it seems strange — for example, go and get a massage when you think you should be doing your accounts — check how light it feels.

 If it's light, it's right remember?

 You never know where your awareness will lead you, and who or what you may meet on the way.

 Do you have lots of great ideas for business and life in general?
 Do you get enthusiastic and pour loads of energy into them, but nothing seems to happen?

 Then to top it off, someone ELSE comes out with exactly the same idea a little later and it's a hit!
 Does that get you down?

 What if you were just too quick for the rest of the world?
-What if you were having ideas that are perfect for 1, 5 or even 10 years in the future?
+What if you were having ideas that are perfect for one, five or even ten years in the future?

 So when you get a great idea, ask "Now or in the future?"
 Then notice what feels light: now / in the future.
 Remember, if it's light, it's right for you.